suchipi/clip-studio-paint-joycon/README.md

-This script binds keys on a Nintendo Switch Left Joy-Con controller to keys and keystrokes that are useful while using Clip Studio Paint on a Mac.
+This script binds keys on a Nintendo Switch Left Joy-Con controller to keys and keystrokes that are useful while using Clip Studio Paint.

+It works on both Mac and Windows.

 You are welcome to clone and edit it to use for whatever you like (MIT License).